rhaym-tech/EtuManager/README.md

 # License

-This program is licensed and copyrighted to **Ghellab Abderrahmane** aka "**Rhaym**", and I don't allow any one who don't have the permissions from me "**Rhaym**" to copy-and-past any part from this code because this is a personal work made for a scholar project
+This program is licensed and copyrighted to **Ghellab Abderrahmane** aka "**Rhaym**" and covered under **Apache License**, and I don't allow any one who don't have the permissions from me "**Rhaym**" to copy-and-past any part from this code because this is a personal work made for a scholar project

 Permissions levels: